mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		been fiddled with or your server has been modified in other non-standard ways.
 		Fail2Ban requires root access to all it's files and folders.

+## Issues:
+		Feel free to log any issues using the issue logging system here on GitHub.
+I will do my best to help you if I can find any free time to do so.

 ##### 	Thanks to all the really good folks out there who contribute to Fail2Ban and who write add ons and modules for it.